brothaman-org/brothaman/mkdocs/specifications/bro-activator.md

   * `--name CONTAINER_NAME`: The base name for the service components (socket, proxy, container).
 With the CONTAINER_NAME the script generates a `${CONTAINER_NAME}-activator.socket` and a `${CONTAINER_NAME}-activator.service` for the `${CONTAINER_NAME}.container` quadlet which Podman happens to automatically generate a `${CONTAINER_NAME}.service` for the quadlet.
   * `--external-port ADDR:PORT`: The external interface address and port on which the socket unit will listen for incoming connections (0.0.0.0 for all interfaces).
 If address is omitted, defaults to all interfaces.
   * `--internal-port ADDR:PORT`: The internal port on which the container will listen for connections.
 The proxy service unit will forward connections to this port inside the container.
 If address is omitted, defaults to 127.0.0.1 (localhost).
+  * `--network VALUE`: Override the target container quadlet's `Network=` directive.
+When omitted the existing network configuration is left untouched.
   * `--help`: Display help information about the script usage.
   * `--version`: Display the version of the `bro-activator` script.